Iba Airport

 Iba Airport (Filipino: Paliparan ng Iba, Ilocano: Pagtayaban ti Iba) is an airport serving the general area of Iba, located in the province of Zambales in the Philippines.
 It is one of the five airports in Zambales.
 It is classified as a feeder airport by the Air Transportation Office, a body of the Department of Transportation that is responsible for the operations of not only this airport but also of all other airports in the Philippines except the major international airports.
-Iba Airport serves as a training area for the Philippine Air Force and today, most of the traffic that goes in Iba Airport are general aviation.
+Iba Airport serves as a training area for the Philippine Air Force and is also used by general aviation and flight training organizations, including private flight schools such as All Asia Aviation Academy.